TaroSchenker/TaroSchenker/README.md

 # Hello there!
 I'm Taro Schenker 🎶👋

-Ready for new challenges, I'm eager to contribute my skills towards crafting user-friendly software solutions.
-I'm excited about the potential for growth, innovation, and making a lasting impression in this dynamic intersection of creativity and technology.

 👨‍💻 Software Development
 • Futureproof Tech Training Academy, 2022
 • Associate Software Developer at YOOX Net-A-Porter